eslint/archive-website/docs/8.0.0/rules/no-ex-assign.md

 (recommended) The `"extends": "eslint:recommended"` property in a configuration file enables this rule.

-If a `catch` clause in a `try` statement accidentally (or purposely) assigns another value to the exception parameter, it impossible to refer to the error from that point on.
+If a `catch` clause in a `try` statement accidentally (or purposely) assigns another value to the exception parameter, it is impossible to refer to the error from that point on.
 Since there is no `arguments` object to offer alternative access to this data, assignment of the parameter is absolutely destructive.

 ## Rule Details